La Roche-Posay Pure Vitamin C10 Serum Review 2026

 Four Weeks With Reactive Skin

-The first application was unremarkable.
+Tested on reactive, rosacea-adjacent skin during a four-week stretch of daily morning use in winter, the first application was uneventful.
 Good.
-Remarkable first applications of Vitamin C usually mean stinging.
+Dramatic first applications of Vitamin C usually mean stinging.
+The aqua-gel texture feels cool and slightly slippery, with a faint mineral scent from the thermal spring water base that disappears within twenty seconds.
 No redness.
 No tightness.
 Just a cool aqua-gel that absorbed in about 40 seconds.

 By week two, the skin looked calmer overall.
 Not just brighter, calmer.
 The low-grade redness across the cheeks that had become background noise appeared reduced.
 Whether the neurosensine was actively soothing or the Vitamin C was strengthening the antioxidant defense, the effect was measurable with a mirror and natural light.

 Week four brought the brightening payoff.
 Dark spots from summer sun exposure faded about 30%.
 Skin tone under fluorescent office lighting looked more even.
+Despite the lower 10% concentration, the spot-fading results surprised us — they were only marginally slower than what we had seen from 15% formulas, without any of the redness tradeoffs.
 And critically, zero irritation episodes across the entire testing period.
 None.

 What LRP Gets Right